 3. How difficult is it to terminate an employee in China?

 Extremely difficult.
 Chinese law is highly protective of employees.
 Unilateral termination is very challenging and must be based on causes specified under the employment laws.
 These causes include poor performance (subject to significant limitations!), gross misconduct, criminal conviction, long-term sick leave and significant organizational changes or restructurings.
-If termination is not based on one of these causes, employers must follow certain procedures and produce substantial evidence to justify the termination.
+Even if termination is based on one of these causes, employers must follow certain procedures and produce substantial evidence to justify the termination.
 The penalty for a wrongful termination is payment of damages or reinstatement.
 Given the difficulties of termination, mutual termination agreements are common.

 4. Is a fixed-term employment contract permissible?